gleisonsdm/DawnCC-Compiler/README.md

 - Source Code : The input file that will be used to run the analyses.

-- op1 => boolean that decides if the tool will analyze just the functions starting with "GPU__" or all functions in the source file.
+- op1 => boolean that decides if the tool will analyze only the functions starting with "GPU__" or all functions in the source file.

-    true : Analyze all functions.
+    true : Analyze only functions whose name begins with the "GPU__" prefix.

-    false : Just Analyze the functions starting with "GPU__".
+    false : Analyze all functions.

 - op2 => boolean that decides if the tool will analyze and annotate parallel loops.